By CalTrend’s Scholarship Winner

 Batman’s Batmobile (Michael Keaton)

-Earning the number 5 spot is the 1989 Batman, which not only brought Michael Keaton to the screen, but also featured arguably one of the best Batmobiles.
-Keaton’s car was specifically designed for the movie and made major impacts.
+Earning the number 5 spot is the 1989 Batman, which not only brought Michael Keaton to the screen but also featured arguably one of the best Batmobiles.
+Keaton’s car was specifically designed for the movie and made a major impact.
 Its crazy gadgets, voice command, and entertainment value brought you to the edge of your seat and had every kid wishing they had their very own Batmobile.

 Christine’s 1958 Plymouth (Stephen King)